-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+COMPENSATION AND EXECUTIVE PERSONNEL COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-Peter W. Mullin, a member of the Committee, is the chairman and chief executive officer and a director of MCG Insurance Services, Inc. ("MINC") and PWM Insurance Services, Inc. ("PWM"), executive compensation and benefit consultants and insurance agents.
-Mr. Mullin is also the majority stockholder of MINC and the sole stockholder of PWM.
-During 1993, the Company paid insurance companies premiums for life insurance placed by MINC and PWM in 1993 and prior years in connection with various Company employee benefit plans.
-In 1993, the insurance companies paid commissions to MINC and PWM in an aggregate amount of approximately \$499,500 for the placement and renewal of this insurance, in which Mr. Mullin had direct and indirect interests approximating \$420,500.
+Effective as of December 31, 1995, Peter W. Mullin and Richard M. Ferry were no longer members of the Committee.
+Peter W. Mullin, who was a member of the Committee during 1995, is the chairman and chief executive officer and a director of Mullin Insurance Services, Inc. ("MINC") and PWM Insurance Services, Inc. ("PWM"), executive compensation and benefit consultants and insurance agents.
+Mr. Mullin is also the majority stockholder of MINC and the principal stockholder of PWM.
+During 1995, the Company paid insurance companies premiums for life insurance placed by MINC and PWM in 1995 and prior years in connection with various Company employee benefit plans.
+In 1995, MINC and PWM earned commissions from such insurance companies in an aggregate amount of approximately \$408,900 for the placement and renewal of this insurance, in which Mr. Mullin had direct and indirect interests approximating \$334,900.

-Richard M. Ferry, a member of the Committee, is co-founder, president, director and a principal stockholder of Korn/Ferry International ("Korn/Ferry"), an executive search firm.
-During 1993, Korn/Ferry received an aggregate of approximately \$74,000 in payments from the Company for executive search services, in which Mr. Ferry had an indirect interest approximating \$14,000.
+Richard M. Ferry, who was a member of the Committee during 1995, is cofounder, chairman and chief executive officer, a director and a stockholder of Korn/Ferry International ("Korn/Ferry"), an executive search firm.
+During 1995, Korn/Ferry received an aggregate of approximately \$667,600 in payments from the Company for worldwide executive search services, in which Mr. Ferry had an indirect interest approximating \$49,737.
+In addition, Korn/Ferry and PWM have interests in Strategic Compensation Associates ("SCA").
+During 1995, the Company paid SCA a total of \$233,300 for consulting assignments, in which Mr. Ferry and Mr. Mullin had indirect interests approximating \$8,132 and \$47,387, respectively.